 top of page

-Veasey is a 47-acre conservation park and function facility; a nature preserve with many wonderful animals, plants, insects and birds; an historical site with original features recalling days past, and a recreation area with forest, fields, nature trails and access to Johnson's Pond for year-round fun and relaxation.
-Visitors can also enjoy Veasey's trail system, picnic areas, car top boat access, and popular winter sledding hill.
+Enjoy the nature preserve's recreation area, forest, fields, and trail system.
+All of which are home to many wonderful animals, plants, insects, and birds.
+Boat access to Johnson's Pond is available for year-round fun and relaxation.
+Veasey Park has multiple picnic areas, car top boat access, and popular winter sledding hill.
 Veasey is also a good spot for star gazing and birding in the fields, woods, and along the freshwater shoreline.

 Visitor Information

-The historic buildings at Veasey are closed to the public except during special tours, public events and private events.
-Please see rental information to learn more about renting the venue.
+The historic buildings at Veasey are closed to the public except during special tours, public events, and private events.
+Please see rental information to learn more about venue rentals.

 Hours: Dawn to Dusk